kiminsigne-ucla/endo/README.md

 The data lives here: `processed_data/frag_peak_calling/U00096.2_frag-rLP5_LB_expression.txt`

+There is one mapping run, and two RNA runs in LB and M9.

 ## Peak tiling library ##

 In our genome fragmentation library, we defined contiguous stretches of the genome that were above a certain empirically/arbitrarily chosen cutoff of expression 1.1 - this cutoff covered the majority of active TSS from the endo library.
 We called "peaks" with a basic algorithm which required a minimum size of 60bp and merged adjacent peaks within 40bp.
 We used these defined "active" peaks and generated a peak tiling library.
 We tiled the peaks with tiles of length 150bp, in 10bp increments.
 There were 3,480 active peaks.
 Additionally, we included 1000 randomly generated 150bp sequences.
 Total library size, with controls, n = 49,991.
 After integration, 86% (43449/49991) of the library was recovered.

 The data lives here: `processed_data/peak_tile/peak_tile_expression.txt`

+There are three separate mapping runs, and one RNA barcode run.